Michelle Kaczmarek

 about me

-Through my research and teaching, I explore the intersections of information policy and practice, human values, climate justice, and research ethics.
+Through my research and teaching, I explore the intersections of information policy and practice, climate justice, and research ethics.

 research